The Ooguri-Vafa Space as a Moduli Space of Framed Wild Harmonic Bundles: Framed wild harmonic bundles

-Notice that while the exponent of formal monodromy $\Lambda(\xi)$ of $\nabla^{\xi}$ depends on $a\in \mathbb{R}$, the formal monodromy does not:
+Notice that while the exponent of formal monodromy $\Lambda(\xi)$ of $\nabla^{\xi}$ depends on $a\in \mathbb{R}$, the formal monodromy does not

-The expression of the diagonal entries greatly resembles the formula of the electric twistor coordinate of the Ooguri-Vafa space (see equation (\ref{OV electric})).
-In the next sections, we will see which one of the two diagonal entries is the ``right one" to pick. \end{subsubsection} \begin{subsubsection}{Stokes data of the associated compatibly framed flat bundles}
+The expression of the diagonal entries greatly resembles the formula of the electric twistor coordinate of the Ooguri--Vafa space (see \eqref{OV electric}).
+In the next sections, we will see which one of the two diagonal entries is the ``right one'' to pick. \end{subsubsection} \begin{subsubsection}{Stokes data of the associated compatibly framed flat bundles}